yadt/yadt-config-rpm-maker/README.md

 Arguments:
-  repository    absolute path to your subversion repository revision      subversion revision number for which the configuration rpms are going to be built
+  repository    absolute path to your subversion repository revision      subversion revision for which the configuration rpms are going to be built

 Options:
   -h --help     Show this screen.